sillsdev/ptx2pdf/docs/dev/Milestones.md

 marker inside another other than with regard to the character styling a milestone marker might add.

+We have gone with with approach one and with there being nothing syntactic about the structure of a basic milestone marker.
+Thus `wj-s` is just a milestone `wj-s` that happens to have an ending milestone `wj-e`.
+It is the presence of the endmarker that indicates that the milestones are paired.
+Nothing about the structure of the marker.

 ### Default Parameterised Milestone

 This is a milestone that takes a default attribute.
 For example `\qt-s